axibase/atsd-use-cases/trends/housing-index/README.md

 [![](./images/button-new.png)](https://trends.axibase.com/bddf1518#fullscreen)

 Another important set of metrics track the start and end of housing projects.
 During growth period, you can see that the number of new projects consistently outstrips the number of completed projects, indicating a period a growth.
-During the housing crisis, this trend was reversed significantly.
-In fact, the difference was more negative than growth periods are positive, showing the severity of the crisis.
+During the housing crisis, this trend reversed significantly.
+In fact, the difference is more negative than growth periods are positive, showing the severity of the crisis.

 ```css
 [series]